 - How to create look books and display boards.

-These additional skills help Centenary Merchandising students stand out in the workplace and take advantage of career advancement opportunities.
+These additional skills help Centenary students stand out in the workplace and take advantage of career advancement opportunities.
 Employers really like the set of skills our students bring to the workplace.